Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Function name CardText() is derived from MS Word Number Format Switch \* CardText.
 The CardText() Function accepts a maximum value of 10^12-1 or up to 999 Billion.
 For most applications, this will be sufficient.
 Passing a Value greater than this will get truncated from the left.

-The CardText() Function accepts two parameters and the second one is optional.
-The second parameter controls the number of digits after decimal places.
+The CardText() Function accepts two parameters, and the second one is optional.
+The second parameter controls the number of digits after the decimal point.

 By default, the CardText() Function will round off the fractional part, if present, to two decimal places when the second parameter value is omitted.

-To try out the Code you may open VBA Window (Alt+F11) and open the Immediate Window (Ctrl+G) and type the following statement or similar one with a different value or Expression:
+To try out the Code, you may open the VBA Window (Alt+F11) and open the Immediate Window (Ctrl+G) and type the following statement or a similar one with a different value or Expression:

 Example:?
 CardText(1234.5678,3) will produce the result shown below.